telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 // Generates and uploads a Fiddler Jam log share URL (async method). async function share() {
     /*
-        The jam.share() method accepts argument of type:
+        The jam.share() method accepts an argument of type:
         {
             workspaceId: string,                // The unique ID of your workspace
             submittedBy: string,                // Free-form text
             password: string,                   // Min 8 characters, contain lowercase and uppercase letters, and contain a number.
-            sessionDurationInSeconds: number    // (with OM recording only) Crops a portion of the capturing (from its end) and uploads only that part.
+            sessionDurationInSeconds: number    // (with DOM recording only) Crops a portion of the capturing (from its end) and uploads only that part.
     */
     jamShareUrl = await jam.share(); // When the ShareOptions are omitted, the is uploaded to the default organization workspace without encryption protection. jamShareUrlDiv.innerHTML = 'Share URL: ' +  '<a href="' + jamShareUrl + '" target="_blank">'+ jamShareUrl +'</a>';